thomaswilburn/Weir/readme.md

 routing code from Grue.
 * The Database layer executes SQL directly, instead of going through a builder like it probably should.
 * The only status messages are the number of unread items.
-Useful information like the current Hound, the unread items grouped by tag or filter, or any warning encountered, are still waiting on a display mechanism
+There are some primitive messages, but useful notes like Hound status or errors are not exposed yet
 * The Hound is not very efficient with memory, and has a pretty brutish method of dividing feeds into smaller chunks instead of making all requests simultaneously.
 * The database tables themselves are almost certainly missing information we'd like to